 - 1. To take part in major policy decisions affecting the planning and the operation of the program - 2.
 To be welcomed in the classroom and be treated with respect and dignity - 3.
-To participate, or not, without fear of endangering my child's right to be in the program - 4.
-To be informed regularly about my child's progress in Head Start - 5.
-To expect guidance for my child from Head Start teachers and staff, which helps their total individual development - 6.
-To take part in planning and carrying out programs designed to increase my skills in areas of possible employment - 7.
-To be informed about all community resources concerned with health, education and the improvements of my family life - 8.
-To take part in the classroom as an observer or volunteer and to contribute my services in whatever way I can toward enrichment - 9.
-To provide parent leadership by taking part in elections, by explaining the programs to other parents and encouraging their full participation - 10.
-To welcome teachers and staff to discuss ways in which parents can help their children's development at home in relation to school experience - 11.
+To participate, or not, without fear of endangering their child's right to be in the program - 4.
+To be informed regularly about children's progress in Head Start - 5.
+To expect guidance for children from Head Start teachers and staff, which helps their total individual development - 6.
+To take part in planning and carrying out programs designed to increase job readiness skills. - 7.
+To be informed about community resources concerned with health, education and the improvement of family relationships. - 8.
+To take part in the classroom as an observer or volunteer and to contribute services in whatever way they can toward enrichment of development and learning. - 9.
+To provide parent leadership by taking part in elections, by explaining the programs to other parents and encouraging their participation. - 10.
+To welcome teachers and staff to discuss ways in which parents can help their children's development at home to connect learning from the school experience. - 11.
 To offer constructive criticism of the program, to defend it against unfair criticism and to share in evaluation - 12.
-To take advantage of programs designed to increase my knowledge about child development and my skills in areas of possible employment - 13.
-To become involved in community programs, which help to improve health, education and family life
+To take advantage of programs designed to increase knowledge about child development and skills in areas job readiness. - 13.
+To become involved in community programs, which help to improve health, education and family life.